epfl-ada/ada-2025-project-othertagada/README.md

 Q° : Can we identify "troublemakers" within the population ?
 -> time analysis of the initiators : find the first negative links sent that trigger a series of events
+    Do they have similatities (in size, graph-based structure, topic etc.)?

 Q° : Are alliances made to coordonate/face attacks ?
 Are they temporary or long lasting friendships ?
 -> graph analysis  ??